Derek Jeter is considered by many to be one of the best baseball players of his generation.

 See Our Derek Jeter Rookie Card Checklist, which includes PSA 10 Population data and PSA 10 Estimated Values.

-I will not cover every Jeter card issued from 1992 to 1993 here.
-Instead, I focus on the cards most collectors should target, especially if considered a longer-term investment.
+I will not cover every Derek Jeter trading card issued from 1992 to 1993 here.
+Instead, I focus on the Derek Jeter cards worth money and that collectors should target, especially if seeking a long term investment.

 1. 1993 SP Derek Jeter Foil RC #279